BioHack Academy

 What is the BioHack Academy?

-With this course you will obtain a lot of knowledge that will provide a base to continue your own research for many years.
+BioHack Academy students work with biomaterials varying from mycelium, biochromes, and bio-textiles, as well as with microbes, algae, genetics and other forms of biotechnology.
+With this course, you will obtain a lot of knowledge that will provide a base on which to continue your own research for many years as a bioartist or biodesigner.

 Build and share

 In addition to gathering new knowledge, the BioHack Academy is also about sharing knowledge.
 All lab equipment manufactured within the BioHack Academy is open-source.
-This means that everyone is completely free to improve the design, adapt it according to their own preferences and continue experimenting.
+This means that everyone is completely free to improve the design, adapt it according to their own preferences, and continue experimenting.

 What do you learn?